Holi festival will be celebrated on March 4 in 2026.

 The Story of Putana, Another Female Demon

-It is believed that Lord Krishna's maternal uncle Kansa was a demon and Krishna took birth to kill him and other demons.
-So Kansa tried all his means to kill Krishna even when he was a child.
-He sent the demoness Putana to feed poisonous milk to Krishna to kill him.
-But Lord Krishna knew her intention and when she came in a human form to breastfeed him, he sucked out all her blood along with the milk and killed her.
-So to mark this death of evil demons, Holi came to be celebrated.
+It is believed that Lord Krishna's maternal uncle, Kansa, was a demon, and Krishna took birth to kill him and other demons.
+So Kansa tried all his means to kill Krishna, even when he was a child.
+He sent the demoness Putana to feed poisonous milk to Krishna, who was growing in Gokul under the care of Yashoda and Nandgopan, to kill him.
+But Lord Krishna knew her intention, and when she came in a human form to breastfeed him, he sucked out all her blood along with the milk and killed her.
+So, to mark the death of evil demons, Holi came to be celebrated.

 The Story of Kamadeva or Manmatha (The Cupid or Love God)

-It is said that once Kamadeva tried to unite Lord Shiva and Parvathi by using his cupid arrows when Lord Shiva was depressed and left all his duties in the aftermath of being ill-treated at Daksha Yagna by His consort Sati's father.
-As the whole world was in danger, Kamadeva used his cupid arrows.
-But Shiva got very angry and burnt him into ashes.
-Thereafter, he cools down on Kamadeva wife's request and gives rebirth to him.
-Later Shiva marries Parvati who was Sati in a previous life.
-So Holi is celebrated as a cupid festival.
+It is said that once Kamadeva tried to unite Lord Shiva and Parvati using his Cupid arrows when Lord Shiva was depressed and had abandoned all his duties after being ill-treated at the Daksha Yagna by his consort Sati's father.
+As the whole world was in danger, the celestial angels sent Kamadeva to use his Cupid arrows and thus instil love in Shiva's heart towards Parvati (who was the reborn Sati).
+But Shiva became very angry and burned him to ashes.
+Thereafter, he cooled down when Kamadeva's wife informed him of the reason behind Kamadeva's actions. and gave him rebirth with the condition that he would be visible only to her.

 The Story of (Fair) Radha and (Black) Krishna

-According to another story, Lord Krishna became black due to the drinking of the poisonous milk and as he was a naughty child, he used to question his mother Yashoda repeatedly regarding the reason for his being black and Radha being very soft and fair.
-She got frustrated with his repeated questions and told him to go to Radha, if he is so worried at her being beautiful, and apply any kind of color to her face to satisfy himself.
-Accordingly, Krishna went to her and played colors with her.
+According to another story, Lord Krishna turned black after drinking poisonous milk.
+Because he was a naughty child, he repeatedly questioned his mother, Yashoda, about why he was black while Radha was so soft and fair.
+Frustrated by his repeated questions, she told him to go to Radha, and if he was so worried about her beauty, to apply any color to her face to satisfy himself.
+Accordingly, Krishna went to her and played with colors on her.
 This incident also gave rise to the celebration of Holi with colors for many days by young women and couples.

 How to Celebrate Holi